andrewbadge/DNSRoaming/README.md

 NB: the log and settings files will always be stored under %ProgramData%\DNSRoaming

-## Can I sell DNS Roaming for profit?

-This product is licensed using the Apache License 2.0.
-You can use it as a tool as part of a commercial service (e.g. as a MSP).
-But you shouldn't be a dick and try and profit directly from by work by cloning my repo and selling your own renamed version.
-That would just be a shitty thing to do.

 ## Found a issue or bug?

 In case you've found a bug, please open an issue on our GitHub.